wadpac/hsmm4acc/README.md

 Prerequisites:
 *  Python 2.7
 * pip

-* cython.
-When using conda, you should install cython through conda instead of pip
+### Instalation with conda
+Navigate to the root of this repository.
+Create a conda environment with the environment.yml file:

+`conda env create -f environment.yml`

+Activate the environment:

+`source activate ucl`

+Then install the package:

+`pip install .`

+### Installation with pip
-Open a command line and navigate to the root of this repository.
+Navigate to the root of this repository.
 To install, try:

 `pip install .`

+### Running tests
 To run tests:

 `nosetests test/`